tamersp25/docs/src/pages/engines/metadata-outputs/object-series-data/transcription-input-output.md

   </tr>
   <tr>
     <td align="right" valign="top"><b>assetType</b><br>body<br>string</td>
     <td>The type of asset to create.
-Specify “transcript” as the value for the TTML file and “v-vlf” for the VLF asset request.</td>
+Specify “transcript” as the value for the TTML file and “vlf” for the VLF asset request.</td>
     <td><code>assetType: "transcript"</code></td>
   </tr>
   <tr>